Hal Lawrence, Senior Warden

 Joanne and I immediately found Emmanuel to be a warm and loving Parish family.
 We felt welcome from the moment we walked through the doors.
 For us it is a perfect fit.

-It is an honor to be a candidate for the Vestry of Emmanuel Episcopal Church.
+It is an honor to serve on the Vestry of Emmanuel Episcopal Church.
 I have always felt a strong call to serve God.
 I am truly looking forward to this opportunity to continue serving God and serving the Parish Family of Emmanuel as a Vestry member.